 The ‘Akaka falls are a 422 ft (135 m) tall waterfall and are the highlight of the ‘Akaka falls state park.
-This park is located close to Hilo and a visit to the ‘Akaka falls should be part of any road trip at the Hamakua coast.
+This park is located close to Hilo and a visit to the ‘Akaka falls should be part of any road trip crossing the Hamakua coast.